Hilco Global

-Hilco Global is a multinational financial services holding company.
-It operates over twenty businesses in five continents and specializes in asset valuation, advisory, monetization capital, and disposition services.
-Headquartered in Northbrook, Illinois, it has offices throughout the world and provides services to companies, their lenders and professional services advisers across a broad spectrum of business categories including retail, commercial, industrial and financial.
-Hilco Global delivers services focused on maximizing the value of under-performing and excess retail, consumer products and industrial inventory, real estate, intellectual property, including consumer brands, patents, and accounts receivable.
-Hilco Global is also considered one of the largest distressed investment and advisory companies in the world.
+Hilco Global is an American financial services holding company headquartered in Northbrook, Illinois.
+The company has offices throughout the world and provides services to companies, their lenders and professional services advisers across a broad spectrum of business categories including retail, commercial, industrial and financial.
+It is considered one of the largest distressed investment and advisory companies in the world.

+In 2025, a majority stake in Hilco Global was acquired by ORIX Corporation USA, a subsidiary of Japanese firm ORIX, and the company was restructured into two divisions.
+The firm now provides advisory and valuation services on maximizing the value of under-performing and excess retail, consumer products and industrial inventory, real estate, intellectual property, including consumer brands, patents, and accounts receivable.
+The second division named Hilco Global Capital Solutions is focused on asset-based lending to assist companies with asset monetization.

 History

-Hilco Global was founded in 1987 by Jeff Hecktman.
-Hecktman founded Hilco Trading Company after restructuring his family's industrial supply firm and selling off many of the business' under performing assets.
-Hilco Global was renamed in 2013, eliminating the use of the name Hilco Trading Company as well as introducing a new logo and website for the company.
+The company was founded in 1987 by Jeff Hecktman as the Hilco Trading Company, after restructuring his family's industrial supply business and selling off many of the under-performing assets.
+The company was renamed Hilco Global in 2013, eliminating the use of the name Hilco Trading Company, as well as introducing a new logo and website for the company.

-Hilco Global began drawing attention from major investors in 2006 when it was announced that Goldman Sachs Group and Cerberus Capital Management were in talks to purchase a significant stake in the company.
-Hecktman sold part of the company to both investment companies to help finance other ventures, including private equity style buyouts of faded consumer brands.
-In 2019, Hilco Global sold 27% of itself to La Caisse de dépôt et placement du Québec (CDPQ), a company which manages public Canadian pension and insurance funds.
+In 2006, it was announced that Goldman Sachs Group and Cerberus Capital Management were in talks to purchase a significant stake in the company.
+Hecktman sold part of the company to both investment firms to help finance other ventures, including private equity style buyouts of faded consumer brands.

+From 2019 until 2023, a 27% stake in Hilco Global was owned by the Caisse de dépôt et placement du Québec (CDPQ), a Canadian company which manages public pension and insurance funds.
 In May 2019, Hilco subsidiary H19 Capital acquired the assets of 19th Capital Group, an Indianapolis transportation and truck leasing company.